TheTrashmanDC/thetrashmandc.github.io/_posts/2020-11-15-welcome-to-thetrashman.markdown

 Low ball offers, and inquiries without an offer, will not be responded to.

-# Login To Your Account
+## Login To Your Account

 Trying to login to pay your trash bill?
 You've got the wrong site people.
 This is not your trash service.

-# Fortnite
+## Fortnite

-If you're here because of Fortnite, you can read more about the player TheTrashman.com here.
+If you're here because of Fortnite...
+Best of luck to you.

-Site Usage
+## Site Usage

-# Potential uses for this Domain
+## Potential uses for this Domain

     Small Business Website
     Large Business Website